PaulRBerg/multisol/README.md

 Multisol is a CLI application for verifying Solidity contracts on Etherscan.

-You give it the path to your target contract and it generates a directory with that contract and all its dependencies in the same directory.
+You give it the path to your target contract and it generates a directory with that contract and all its dependencies at the same relative path.
 Multisol refactors the source code to import dependencies from their new location.

 - [x] Designed to be used with Etherscan's multi-part compiler type
 - [x] Framework agnostic, so it is compatible with Hardhat, Truffle, or vanilla Solidity projects